apache/activemq-artemis/docs/user-manual/en/persistence.md

     This journal instance stores all message related data, including the message themselves and also duplicate-id caches.

-    By default ActiveMQ will try and use an AIO journal.
+    By default Apache ActiveMQ will try and use an AIO journal.
 If AIO is not available, e.g. the platform is not Linux with the correct kernel version or AIO has not been installed then it will automatically fall back to using Java NIO which is available on any Java platform.